Residency Training Program | Otolaryngology – Head and Neck Surgery

-Didactic lectures are presented in a variety of formats.
-Grand Rounds, with a guest lecturer, are held weekly.
-Each week special areas of interest within our specialty are covered in-depth.
-Didactic lectures cover the basics of otolaryngology head and neck surgery, dentistry, audiology, speech pathology, and head and neck radiology.
+Didactics are presented in a variety of formats.
+Grand Rounds presentations – including faculty, resident, and guest lecturers – are held weekly.
+Special areas of interest are covered in-depth.
+Our weekly resident didactics have been restructured into flipped-classroom instruction, spanning the gamut of subjects within otolaryngology – head and neck surgery, dentistry, audiology, speech pathology, and head and neck radiology.
+Rotating evening conferences hosted by each division further build on our residents’ knowledge base in all fields.

-The department has a state-of-the-art temporal bone and endoscopic sinus surgery lab complete with stealth imaged guided equipment and microvascular equipment.
-Each year residents are given a 12-week evening course in temporal bone anatomy where they learn to perform the standard otologic surgeries.
-An annual course is provided in endoscopic sinus surgery.
-A microvascular surgery course is available through independent study.
+The department has a state-of-the-art temporal bone and endoscopic sinus surgery lab complete with multiple microscopic dissection stations, stealth image-guidance equipment, and microvascular surgery instrumentation.
+Each year residents are provided formal courses in temporal bone otomicroscopic dissection and endoscopic sinus surgery.
+Microvascular surgery training is available through independent study.

 First year residents complete five rotations in a variety of general surgery services as well as in Neurosurgery, Anesthesia, Emergency Medicine, Critical Care, Otolaryngology.
 Radiology/Pathology/Trauma and Pediatric ICU.